PassionZale/PassionZale/README.md

 Apart from coding, I also maintain a blog - you can find my articles on my website at [lovchun.com](https://www.lovchun.com/).

-It build with Nextjs & MDX, Deployed on Vercel.
+It was build with Nextjs & MDX, Deployed on Vercel,

+I refactored website in 2023,

+Now it's build with Astro & MD.

 ### Lei Zhang's Techologies